chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 (TypeScript consumers should see [**Proposed Type Definitions**](#proposed-type-definitions) in the appendix for additional details on type safety and resolution.)

+<i>**Note:** the diff views used through are meant to highlight the new APIs compared to the old, *not* to indicate the removal of the deprecated items.
+They will only be removed at Ember 4.0.</i>

 ### `Identifier`

 The core new type in the design of the API is an *identifier*, which is always passed as the first argument to resolver APIs.